Expressions

 • If LIKE is applied to the key column of the sorted table and the pattern doesn't start with a special character, filtering by prefix drills down directly to the cluster level, which in some cases lets you avoid the full table scan.
 This optimization is disabled for ILIKE.

 • To escape special characters, specify the escaped character after the pattern using the ESCAPE '?' keyword.
-Instead of ? you can use any character except % and _.
+Instead of ? you can use any character except %, _ and \.
 For example, if you use a question mark as an escape character, the expressions ?%, ?_ and ?? will match their second character in the template: percent, underscore, and question mark, respectively.
 The escape character is undefined by default.

 The most popular way to use the LIKE and REGEXP keywords is to filter a table using the statements with the WHERE clause.
 However, there are no restrictions on using templates in this context: you can use them in most of contexts involving strings, for example, with concatenation by using ||.